 - We investigate allegations of research misconduct.

-- We keep NSF, the National Science Board, and Congress fully informed of our findings and recommendations, as well as the agency's progress in implementing corrective action.
+- We keep NSF, the National Science Board, and Congress informed of our findings and recommendations, as well as the agency's progress in implementing corrective actions.

 Want to learn more?
 View our fact sheets.